-Tell your doctor if you are taking, or if you start or stop
+below).
+Tell your doctor if you are taking, or if you start or stop taking, any.

+Hormonal contraceptives (such as the Pill) can affect

-Hormonal contraceptives (such as the Pill) can affect the way Lamotrigine works
+- Hormonal contraceptives (such as the PIII) can art the way Lamortigine works

-- ormonal contraceptives (such as the Pill) can affect the ay Lamotrigine works Your doctor may recommend that you use a particular type of hormonal contraceptive, or another method of contraception, such as condoms, a cap or a coil.
-If you are using a hormonal contraceptive like the Pill, your doctor may take samples of your blood to check the level of Lamotrigine.
+Your doctor may recommend that you use a particular type of hormonal contraceptive, or another method of contraception, such as condoms, a cap or a coil.
+If you are using a hormonal contraceptive like the PIII, your doctor - hormonal contraceptive like the Pill, your doctor may take samples of your blood to check the level of Lamotrigine.
 If you plan to start using a hormonal contraceptive, talk to your doctor, who will discuss suitable methods of contraception with you.
 Lamotrigine can also affect the way hormonal contraceptives work, although it's unlikely to make them less effective.
 If you are using a hormonal contraceptive and you notice any changes in your menstrual pattern, such as breakthrough bleeding or spotting between periods, tell your doctor.
 These may be signs that Lamotrigine is affecting the way your contraceptive is working.